 Renewal Requirements – The 2014 Farm Bill also made some changes to the language authorizing USDA to renew CSP contracts at the end of the five-year period.
 A producer who entered into a CSP contract under the 2008 Farm Bill must have been meeting the stewardship threshold for one resource concern at the time of the contract offer, and must meet or exceed the stewardship threshold for at least one additional resource concern by the end of the contract period.
 Under the new requirements of the 2014 Farm Bill, a producer must be meeting or exceeding the stewardship thresholds for two priority resource concerns to enter into an initial contract, and meet or exceed the stewardship threshold for at least one additional priority resource concern by the end.
 To that end, NRCS is requiring the adoption of at least one new enhancement in the renewal contract.

 Comprehensive Conservation Planning – The 2014 Farm Bill retained the existing definition of “conservation activity” from the 2008 Farm Bill as including “planning needed to address a priority resource concern.”
 However, the 2014 Farm Bill was accompanied by an important clarification in the Managers’ Statement, which states that planning has an inclusive plain language meaning to encompass, for example, conservation planning.
 Moreover, the language states that, in developing a conservation plan, a producer incurs significant costs in time, labor, management, and foregone income.
-This important clarification authorizes NRCS to provide financial and technical assistance for producers who want to undertake comprehensive conservation planning as part of their overall CSP contract
+While this important clarification authorizes NRCS to provide financial and technical assistance for producers who want to undertake comprehensive conservation planning as part of their overall CSP contract, NRCS has not made this critical provision available for participants.

 Resource-Conserving Crop Rotations – The 2014 Farm Bill continues the supplemental payment option for Resource-Conserving Crop Rotations (RCCRs).
 However, the 2014 Farm Bill language modifies the availability of supplemental payments for RCCRs for producers who adopt or improve RCCRs.
 RCCRs are recognized as one of the most integrated and effective systems for addressing resources concerns, and this critical language modification ensure that producers are eligible for this payment options for newly adopted RCCRs, and for the modification or improvement of an existing RCCR already in practice.